Nancy Shaffer Hart, President

 Jason Wing, Vice President

-Jason Wing is a business attorney in the Coeur d'Alene office of the firm of Witherspoon Kelley.
-Jason obtained his law degree from the University of Idaho, a bachelor’s of business administration in finance from The George Washington University, and an associate degree from North Idaho College.
+Jason Wing is a Coeur d'Alene business attorney.
+He obtained his law degree from the University of Idaho, a bachelor’s of business administration in finance from The George Washington University, and an associate degree from North Idaho College.
 Jason lives in Coeur d'Alene with his wife Marci, who enthusiastically teaches at both Sorensen and Ramsey Magnet Elementary Schools.
 Jason is a product of the public school system and a first generation graduate degree recipient.
-Having experienced first-hand the opportunities provided by quality public schools and the competitive environment that awaits college students whether attending a community college or private university, Jason is passionate about pursuing substantive improvements in our public education system to develop students’ lifelong learning skills and better prepare them for the rigors of higher learning.
+Having experienced first-hand the opportunities provided by quality public schools and the competitive environment that awaits college students whether attending a community college or private university, he is passionate about pursuing substantive improvements in our public education system to develop students’ lifelong learning skills and better prepare them for the rigors of higher learning.
 Moreover, Jason believes that quality public schools are a significant driver of long-term economic prosperity and our greatest incubator of opportunity for every child and thus sees an urgent need to strengthen our public schools so that no child is under-prepared to meet the challenges of an increasingly competitive world.

 Chris Meyer, Secretary